determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-keras-ug.rst

 .. meta::
    :description: Learn how to use the Keras API to train a Keras model.
 This user guide walks you through loading your data, defining the model, customizing how the model.fit function is called, checkpointing, and callbacks.

-In this guide, you'll learn how to use the Keras API.
+In this guide, you'll learn how to use Determined's ``keras.DeterminedCallback`` while training your keras model.

 +---------------------------------------------------------------------+
 | Visit the API reference                                             |